These parmesan rosemary tempura mushrooms are such a great vegetable side dish or appetizer. Even my kids love them and they’re easy to make!

 We try to serve fresh vegetables each night at dinner and these parmesan rosemary mushrooms are our new favorite vegetable side dish!
-After years of doing so my kids are pretty much accustom to it and actually like just about every vegetable we put in front of them now!
-If you struggle with this, this is how we got our kids to love vegetables. 😉
+After years of “you need to try one bite” my kids actually like just about every vegetable we put in front of them now! (originally published 1/16, affiliate links present)

 I started with zucchini and made salt and pepper zucchini chips using this same method and they were so fabulous I decided to move on to mushrooms which we all love!
 All you need other than the parmesan and rosemary are a few things to make the tempera batter.

 I quickly wash the mushrooms in cold water and then cut the bigger ones in half or fourths and leave the smaller ones whole.
 If you’re eyeing my paper thin cutting boards they’re my favorite!!

-Put some salt or garlic salt into your tempera batter too.
+I like to put some salt or garlic salt into your tempera batter too.
 Then dredge the mushrooms in your batter and once your oil is hot enough to sizzle a drop of the batter then it is hot enough to start cooking these.

 Once you take the mushrooms out put in a bowl with a paper towel on the bottom so it can absorb the oil.